PixelWeatherProject/pwos/README.md

 **⚠️ Note that this project is under development.
 While it is decently stable, is not complete!
 There are missing and incomplete implementations of features.
 Production use is highly discouraged!**

-Hardware requirements:
+### Hardware requirements:
 - Espressif ESP32 microcontroller
-    - Both Xtensa (S3 series) and RISC-V (C3 series) are supported.
+    - Generic ESP32 series with Xtensa CPU.
+    - S3 series and RISC-V (C3) series should work too, but haven't been tested.
     - 4MB Flash minimum
         - Read section [Build variants](#build-variants) for details
     - 512KB SRAM (models with less may be sufficient)
-    - PSRAM **required**
+    - PSRAM **not** required, it's not used (yet)
-        - 2MB minimum
-        - 4MB recommended
     - Dual core model recommended, but not required
 - 2x resistors for measuring battery voltage.
 Exact values are defined in [`battery.rs`](src/sysc/battery.rs) - `DIVIDER_R1` and `DIVIDER_R2`.
 - Battery - any generic 18650 will do